LogoLogo

 • Offline access: Multi-factor authentication can be used even without an internet connection.

-• Microsoft Entra ID limitation: Multi-factor authentication is not available when using Microsoft Entra ID for authentication.
+• Microsoft Entra ID limitation: Multi-factor authentication is not available when using for authentication.

 For Administrators (MFA Implementation)